Green social prescribing

 The aim of the ‘test and learn’ sites is to embed green social prescribing into communities in order to:

-The NIHR Yorkshire and Humber ARC will host the evaluation of the Humber, Coast and Vale green social prescribing programme.
-The evaluation project, co-led by Dr Peter Coventry (Department of Health Sciences) and Prof Piran White (Environment and Geography), will be split across two cohort phases, starting in January 2022 and ending in November 2022.
-Outcome measures will be taken at two time points: before participants engage with the ‘green’ or ‘blue’ activity and on completion of their interaction with the activity (or at 3 months, whichever is sooner).
-The outcome measures used will be ONS-4 and the Hospital Anxiety and Depression Scale (HADS) and will be administered by the link workers (or equivalent job title) or mental health services.
-Data will also be captured on demographics, reason for referral, clinical characteristics, and referral route of individuals taking part in the cohort, alongside the activity they take part in and the number of sessions they attend.
+The evaluation project, was co-led by Dr Peter Coventry (Department of Health Sciences) and Prof Piran White (Environment and Geography).
+Outcome measures were taken at two time points: before participants engaged with the ‘green’ or ‘blue’ activity and on completion of their interaction with the activity (or at 3 months, whichever was sooner).
+The outcome measures used were the ONS-4 and the Hospital Anxiety and Depression Scale (HADS) and were administered by link workers (or equivalent job title), mental health and occupational therapy teams.
+Data were captured on demographics, reason for referral, clinical characteristics, and referral route of individuals taking part in the cohort, alongside the activity they took part in and the number of sessions they attended.
+Data collection began in February 2022 and finished in March 2023.

 The findings will feed into and inform the overall national evaluation of the green social prescribing test and learn sites which aims to understand how to scale and embed green social prescribing into primary and community care effectively.